agraef/midizap/README.md

 ~~~

 Before we proceed, let's introduce a few terms which will make it easier to talk about these things.
 We refer to a mod translation being called in this manner as a *macro translation*, and we also call the left-hand side of the translation a *macro*, and the invocation of a macro using the dollar symbol a *macro call*.

-In principle, any message which can occur on the left-hand side of a data translation (i.e., everything but `PC`) can also be defined as a macro.
-However, you want to make sure that the message isn't already in use as a "real" input, so that you are free to define it as needed.
-Fortunately, MIDI has plenty of messages on offer (there are 2048 distinct `CC` messages alone, 128 on each of the 16 MIDI channels), so it shouldn't be too hard to find one that can be used for internal purposes.

 To continue our example, let's define the `CC1` macro so that it outputs just a single note message: